Application Integration

 Function Bindings

-Note the complication here comes from the way the Go implementation resolves overloaded functions.
-Each CEL overload of a function is described by a ("name", [args], result) structure.
+There is a complication here that based on the way the Go resolves overloaded functions.
+In Go, each overload of a function is described by a ("name", [args], result) data structure.
+The key of ("name", [args], result) maps to a specific arg_name_arg() or name_arg() overloaded implementation for specific argument types.
 This allows for multiple type-specific overload versions of a generic function.

 i -> CEL